 Should a Child Visit His Father in Jail?
 The Ultimate Guide

 Suppose you are a parent going through a divorce or child custody case.
 In that case, having orders regarding your children is important if you are attempting to exercise child visitation rights.
 Too often parents are being denied access and visitation to their children, even involving law enforcement.

 Without any kind of orders in place, there is nothing law enforcement officials can do.
 If you are married to your child’s other parent, you should begin to seek a divorce which will help establish a visitation order for your child.
 If you are not married or not choosing to get a divorce at this time, you should file a Suit Affecting the Parent-Child Relationship to get child custody and a visitation order established.

-With an order in place, each parent will be aware of what is expected of them, but not always are those orders followed.
-For whatever reason, if you find you are being denied access to your children you should be informed about your rights and the precautionary measures you should be taking.
+With an order in place, each parent will be aware of what is expected of them, but are not always those orders followed.
+For whatever reason, if you find you are being denied access to your children, you should be informed about your rights and the precautionary measures you should be taking.

-The short answer is yes, visitation is not optional for a child just because they refuse to go.
+The short answer is yes.
+Visitation is not optional for a child just because they refuse to go.
 Judges make orders excepting they be followed, and if you are a the custodial parent or managing conservator, you should comply by a Judge’s orders even if your child doesn’t want to follow the orders or there may be consequences for you.

 Why Does My Child Refuse to See Me?

 More important than forcing your child to see their other parent is to figure out why exactly they do not want to see their other parent.